Konamiman/NestorBugs/README.md

 ## Bypassing authentication

 To automatically login users without doing all the OpenID workflow, set the `BypassOpenIdAuthentication` key in Web.config to true.
-Now, in the login screen you must select the "OpenID" provider type the name of one of the existing users in the database (remove the "http://" part).
+Now, in the login screen you must select the "OpenID" provider and type the name of one of the existing users in the database (remove the "http://" part).
 If you are using fake data the names of the users are "user1", "user2", etc.

 When authentication is bypassed the name of the site owner is always "user1", the `SiteOwnerOpenId` key is ignored.